 It is the duty of Sevenoaks Prep School to ensure that every pupil in its care is safe; and the same principles apply to the digital world as apply to the real world.
 Online communications and technology provide opportunities for enhanced learning, but also pose great risks to young people.
 Our pupils are therefore taught how to stay safe in the online environment and how to mitigate risks, including but not limited to the risk of bullying, harassment, grooming, stalking, abuse and radicalisation and identity theft.

 Technology is continually enhancing communication, the sharing of information, learning, social interaction and leisure activities.
 However, many information technologies, particularly online resources, are not effectively policed.
 All users need to be aware, in an age-appropriate way, of the range of risks associated with the use of these internet technologies.
 Current and emerging technologies used in and outside of school include:

-- Websites;
+- Websites:

 - Email and instant messaging;

 - Blogs, forums and chat rooms;

 - Mobile internet devices such as smart phones and tablets;

 - Social networking sites;

 - Music / video downloads;

 - Gaming sites and online communities formed via games consoles;

 - Instant messaging technology via SMS or social media sites;

-- Video calls;
+- Video calls:

 - Podcasting and mobile applications;

 - Virtual and augmented reality technology; and

 - Artificial intelligence.

 This policy, supported by the Acceptable Use Policy (for all staff, visitors and pupils), is implemented to protect the interests and safety of the whole school community.
+It aims to provide clear guidance on how to minimise risks and how to deal with any infringements.
 It is linked to the following school policies:

-- Child Protection & Safeguarding Policy
+- Safeguarding and Child Protection Policy

 - Prevent Strategy

 - Staff Code of Conduct;

 - Behaviour Policy;

-- Anti-bullying Policy

 - Data Protection Policy and Privacy Notice/s;

-- PSHE Policy;
+- PSHE / RSE Policy; and

-- RSE Policy

 - Acceptable Use of AI